 The people in your immediate environment contribute to shaping your attitude toward life.
 Seemingly ordinary things like encouragement, group solidarity, and support can serve as a buffer against negative thinking, experiences, or reactions.

-If you want to cultivate a positive mental attitude, you should surround yourself with people brimming with positive thoughts who will encourage this growth.
+If you want to cultivate a positive mental attitude, you should surround yourself with people brimming with positive thoughts, which will encourage this growth.
 Avoid those with negative attitudes that might hinder your positive outlook.

 We can't always just ask people to stop complaining or look on the bright side.
 Negative people often need the support we can and should provide where we can.
 And when supporting or encouraging others to feel grateful and enjoy life, sharing our approaches to developing a more positive attitude can prove beneficial.

 The benefits of a positive attitude go beyond feel-good moments.
-Your attitude serves as the building blocks for your experiences and achievements.
-If you approach challenges while believing in yourself and nurturing your self-esteem, you'll have much more success with a good attitude than someone who avoids challenges.
+Your attitude serves as the building block for your experiences and achievements.
+Suppose you approach challenges while believing in yourself and nurturing your self-esteem.
+In that case, you'll have much more success with a good attitude than someone who avoids challenges and maintains a negative outlook.

-Moreover, numerous studies point to the effects of positive thinking impacting our health in a positive way, from the immune system to the heart and mental health.
+Moreover, numerous studies point to the effects of positive thinking impacting our physical and mental health in a positive way, from the immune system to the heart.

 If you treat people positively, you'll be able to build happy and fulfilling relationships.
-Your general health also thrives when you can keep negative self-talk, emotions, and fears out of your own thoughts, and focus on better outcomes.
-As long as you have a positive attitude, you can always recover from any situation and pursue new adventures.
+Your general health benefits when you practice more positive self-talk and can keep negative self-talk, emotions, and fears out of your own thoughts and focus on better outcomes.
+When you develop a positive attitude, you can always recover from any situation and pursue new adventures.
 After all, we could all do without more negativity.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.